Comité Colbert was created in 1954 at the initiative of Jean-Jacques Guerlain and adopted the name of an important figure in French history.

 Initially dedicated to fashion, tableware, perfume and cosmetics, the association then opened its doors to cultural institutions and prestigious art institutions in order to better promote France’s image worldwide.

-From the fourteen Maisons that originally composed the association to the one hundred and five today, the oldest founded in the 9th century and the most recent in the 21st century, whether specialised in the areas of publishing, gastronomy, haute couture, orfevrerie, cosmetics, perfume or jewellery, all of our Maisons strive to fly the flag of French creation and savoir-faire.
+From the fifteen Maisons that originally composed the association to the one hundred and thirteen today, the oldest founded in the 9th century and the most recent in the 21st century, whether specialised in the areas of publishing, gastronomy, haute couture, orfevrerie, cosmetics, perfume or jewellery, all of our Maisons strive to fly the flag of French creation and savoir-faire.

 The world has changed, but the Colbert spirit lives on.

-In October 1954, Jean-Jacques Guerlain, Chairman of the Organising Committee of the Fragrance industry, and Lucien Lelong, Chairman of the Organising Committee of the Couture industry, along with a few friends from the luxury sector, decided to create Comité Colbert, a small restricted committee uniting the 15 companies pioneering the revival of French luxury in the post-war years: Baccarat, Cartier, Chaumet, Christian Dior, Christofle, Drouart, Guerlain, Hermès, Jansen, Hôtel Le Bristol, Lesur, Paul Portes, Pierre Balmain and Puiforcat.
+In October 1954, Jean-Jacques Guerlain, Chairman of the Organising Committee of the Fragrance industry, and Lucien Lelong, Chairman of the Organising Committee of the Couture industry, along with a few friends from the luxury sector, decided to create Comité Colbert, a small restricted committee uniting the 15 companies pioneering the revival of French luxury in the post-war years: Baccarat, Cartier, Chaumet, Christian Dior, Christofle, Gelot, Guerlain, Hermès, Hôtel Le Bristol, Hôtel Carlton, Jansen, Lachaume, Paul Portes, Puiforcat et Rouard.

 « French art de vivre resides in the beauty of our creations, it is the heritage of our civilisation and comes from our innate savoir-faire: it is in our culture and is what inspires our designers. »